llinkz/directTDoA/README.md

 `./setup.sh` (this script will install python modules, compile the necessary .oct file and apply some files patchs)

-`./directTDoA.py` (note: check the shebang if it fails on your system.
-On my Archlinux it should be "#!/usr/bin/python2" for example)
+`./directTDoA.py` (Check the shebang if run fails on your system.
+On Archlinux it should be `#!/usr/bin/python2` for example.
+But i suggest you to create a simlink, check with `ls -alh /usr/bin/python*`  )

+* You may need to manually install xdg-utils, liboctave-dev

-## INSTALL AND RUN (on MAC OS) Thanks Nicolas M. for the install procedure
+## INSTALL AND RUN (on MAC OS X)

 * REQUIREMENT 	Xcode + Homebrew (https://brew.sh/index_fr)

 Install Homebrew, in terminal : `/usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"`

-Install Python 2.7, in terminal : `brew install python@2`
+Install Python, in terminal : `brew install python@2` or `brew install python@3`

 Install GNU Octave in Terminal : `brew install octave`